| Course Code: | MAR30824 |

 All Students

-Students will access all on-line assessments via their aXcelerate Student Learner Portal.
+All students will access all on-line assessments via their aXcelerate Student Learner Portal.

 Practical Assessment